Page Updated November 30, 2022

 THESE ARE PDF FILES.
 When you go to order, you might notice that you will not be asked for your address and that is because these are digital products that you download to your laptop, tablet, mobile or all three!

-In addition, the paint products are brilliant on your devices.
-Just beautiful and I find it is actually far easier to see undertones on my laptop.
+The paint colors are also represented and will be brilliant on your devices.
+In fact, I find it is far easier to see undertones on my laptop when comparing colors side-by-side.
+Of course, you still need to test your colors for real.

 So, what’s in part II – The Ultimate Paint Palette and Home Furnishings Collection?